 Still a Looker — on the Outside

-Until now, I'd only ever driven convertible versions of this generation of the Corvette, and while the soft-top version is attractive in its own way, the coupe really is better-looking.
+Until now, I'd only ever driven convertible versions of this generation of the Chevrolet Corvette, and while the soft-top version is attractive in its own way, the coupe really is better-looking.
 Having no roof accentuates the car's massive rear haunches, while keeping the hatchback roofline in place makes it look low, sleek and much more exotic than anything Detroit has produced in some time.
 The fact that this almost Italianate styling is available on a car that costs a fraction of what a Ferrari or Lamborghini runs is a testament to GM's design studios.
 It's 5 years old and still looks dynamite — and the Z06 takes things up a notch further.

-In the Z06, you get more aggressive front and rear styling, larger "supercharged" badges on the fenders, and unique wheels.
+In the Corvette Z06, you get more aggressive front and rear styling, larger "supercharged" badges on the fenders, and unique wheels.
 There's a more aggressive rear spoiler and optional front aerodynamics, as well, mostly done in carbon fiber or plastic.

-You don't even need to splurge for the convertible to enjoy open-air motoring.
+You don't even need to splurge for the Z06 Convertible to enjoy open-air motoring.
 Every Corvette coupe ships from the factory with a removable roof panel that stows in the cargo area.
 It's made of carbon fiber and can be removed by just one person (if that person has long enough arms), and it lets plenty of air into the cabin on a nice day.
 It doesn't afford the same kind of external visibility as the convertible, but it's a rigid roof that allows the Corvette to participate in track days without needing an aftermarket roll bar.
 That's important for the Z06, because the track is where you're going to want to spend some time.

 Still a Runner Underneath

 Powering the Z06 isn't the Corvette's standard 455-horsepower, 6.2-liter V-8, but rather a supercharged version that puts out a whopping 650 hp and 650 pounds-feet of torque.
-It's mated to either a seven-speed manual transmission or an eight-speed automatic, even in the Z06.
+It's mated to either a seven-speed manual transmission or an eight-speed paddle-shift automatic, even in the Z06.
 Power goes to the rear wheels.

 My test car had the seven-speed manual, which features a rev-matching feature that I found to be unusual at first, then indispensable the more familiar I became with the car.
 My only issue with the transmission is that it has so many speeds, it can be a little confusing in daily use.
 With four forward shift gates and four back toward you (Reverse is also down and to the right), it's easy to struggle to find 5th versus 7th, 6th versus 4th on a downshift.
 Every now and then you'll find you've accidentally selected the wrong gear, though the gear display on the gauge cluster or in the head-up display does help.

 Acceleration from the supercharged engine is nothing short of brutal.
 The clutch take-up is smooth, shifter action is direct, and the thrust that accompanies the bellowing noise out back is fantastic.
-The Z06 features several drive modes that can be customized; they're selectable via a rotary knob on the center console.
+The Chevrolet Corvette Z06 features several drive modes that can be customized; they're selectable via a rotary knob on the center console.